 Cost of housing information.

 Much of the data, but not all, is derived from the 1990 US Census.
 This material was used by all jurisdictions in Thurston County as a basis for housing planning.
-It is also used by the Housing Authority of Thurston County to support grant and funding applications, and is widely used by other social service organizations.
+It is also used by the Housing Authority of Thurston County to support grant and funding applications and is widely used by other social service organizations.
 This is available for purchase or reference at the Thurston Regional Planning Council office.

 Regional Benchmarks Report for Thurston County, 2000.